OpenMPT/openmpt/doc/libopenmpt/gettingstarted.md

          -  defines
              -  MPT_WITH_VORBISFILE

+ -  dll:
- -  dllbuild:
+     -  build:
          -  defines
              -  LIBOPENMPT_BUILD_DLL
+     -  use:
+         -  defines
+             -  LIBOPENMPT_USE_DLL